Masayoshi Takanaka: Solo career

 Takanaka is known for his flashy guitars, including a gold colored Fender Stratocaster.
 He also has a trademark "lagoon-blue" Yamaha SG guitar that he plays during live performances.
 In 2004, at his performance in Crossover Japan '04, Takanaka unveiled his iconic custom-made surfboard guitar.
-In this performance, the surfboard is painted light blue with his name in cyan text, however it would later be changed to be painted red with white text.
+In this performance, the surfboard is painted light blue with his name in cyan text, however it would later be changed to red with white text.
 This guitar was used in a 2008 performance of "Beleza Pula" at Super Takanaka Live, one of Takanaka's most popular concerts, and has since become highly famous across the world due to its unique design.
 In 2014, at the 13th Tokyo Jazz Festival, Takanaka also demonstrated a custom-built guitar which featured a model train set.

 He has collaborated with several other musical acts, notably Little Richard, Santana, and Tina Turner.

 21st century

 Takanaka has enjoyed a global resurgence in popularity since the mid-2010s, driven largely by younger audiences outside Japan discovering his music online.
 His 1981 song "Penguin Dancer" was sampled by Grimes on her song "Butterfly" in 2015.
 His 1979 song "Blue Lagoon" was named the 14th-best guitar instrumental by Young Guitar Magazine in 2019.
 In 2025, he performed two sold out shows at the Wiltern Theatre in Los Angeles in his first US performance in 40 years.
 Takanaka was visibly surprised and entertained by his frenzied reception.

+In April 2026, he began his first world tour featuring shows in London, Brooklyn, Chicago, San Francisco, Los Angeles, Sydney, Melbourne and Auckland.
+All of the shows sold out almost instantly.